-Magento should support multiple stocks, to be able to use different stock aggregates on different websites.
+Magento should support multiple stocks for use in different stock aggregates on different websites.
 One Magento website can be assigned only to one stock aggregate, but one stock aggregate can be used by a few websites.

-- If any of the products have been configured in OM to have “unlimited” stock, then upon the message reception, MC will update the Manage Stock field to No. Note that in case the “unlimited” stock is not provided for an SKU that already have been set before for “unlimited” the Manage Stock flag will remain set to No.
+- If any of the products have been configured in the OMS to have “unlimited” stock, then upon the message reception, Magento Commerce will update the Manage Stock field to No. If the “unlimited” stock is not provided for a SKU that already has been set, for “unlimited”, the Manage Stock flag will remain set to No.

 Order integration point

-You can define specific order statuses that should be exported to OMS in case there is a custom order flow that needs to make several checks to ensure the order is correctly authorized.
+You can define specific order statuses that should be exported to the OMS, if there is a custom order flow that needs to make several checks to ensure the order is correctly authorized, via a configuratino setting.

 Order status update integration point

-By default, the MCOM connector will create and map new order statuses in MC as described in the table below.
-The OMS will notify Magento about order status order orderLine status changes via Order Status Update message.
+By default, the Connector will create and map new order statuses in MC as described in the table below.
+The OMS will notify Magento about the order status and order line status changes via the Order Status Update message.

 Return integration point

 Once the warehouse receives the parcel and confirms the reception, the OMS will update the status to

 Refund integration point

 OMS will inform MC of stock quantities every time there is new information available to be exported.
-For the stock inventory updates, it is needed to ensure that the messages are consumed in the correct order to avoid having values been overwritten inconsistently.
+For the stock inventory updates, ensure that the messages are consumed in the correct order to avoid having values been overwritten inconsistently.

 stockUpdateMessage is consumed:

-- Retrieve corresponding product entry from cataloginventory_stock_item_update
+- Retrieves the corresponding product entry from